 Positive aspects Negative aspects

 Political factors

-➤ multilateral agreements are being created in the field of investment, tax benefits, simplification of customs duties between Azerbaijan and other crisis, pandemic, local wars indicate the vulnerability of the oil and gas market to political events.
+multilateral agreements are being created in the field of investment, tax benefits, simplification of customs duties between Azerbaijan and other countries; the "Single Window" system was introduced in trade operations. crisis, pandemic, local wars indicate the vulnerability of the oil and gas market to political events.

-countries; ➤ the "Single Window" system was introduced in events.

-trade operations.

 Economic factors

-Since 2020, a progressive transport and logistics infrastructure has been introduced in liberated territories of Azerbaijan with the attraction of foreign investments; The renewable energy sector is developing - huge areas of wind generators are being created, solar panels are being introduced to generate energy; smart and green cities are being built, historical cities are being revived; preferential taxation of industrial and agricultural enterprises for 10 years; access to financial resources for entrepreneurs has been expanded. &gt; the growth of government spending has a dual impact on economic growth: on the one hand, it increases the stability of the economy, and on the other, it contributes to a decrease in entrepreneurial activity; &gt; regions have different rates of development of industrial production; &gt; the structure of industrial production is different; &gt; all economic regions, except Baku, were subsidized; &gt; not always, government support contributed to the rational use of available financial resources; &gt; the integrated nature of the region's development presupposes the achievement of optimal economic efficiency through real
+Since 2020, a progressive transport and logistics infrastructure has been introduced in liberated territories of Azerbaijan with the attraction of foreign investments; The renewable energy sector is developing - huge areas of wind generators are being created, solar panels are being introduced to generate energy; smart and green cities are being built, historical cities are being revived; preferential taxation of industrial and agricultural enterprises for 10 years; access to financial resources for entrepreneurs has been expanded. the growth of government spending has a dual impact on economic growth: on the one hand, it increases the stability of the economy, and on the other, it contributes to a decrease in entrepreneurial activity; regions have different rates of development of industrial production; the structure of industrial production is different; all economic regions, except Baku, were subsidized; not always, government support contributed to the rational use of available financial resources; there is an unequal volume of output per capita; the integrated nature of the region's development of optimal economic efficiency through real

 interconnection of production, taking into account the high degree of its concentration and specialization of related enterprises.
-Social factors Residential, administrative and social facilities, ▶ In 2023 inflation in Azerbaijan has dropped to as well as schools and kindergartens are being 8.8%, but still remains high; massively built in the cities of Agdam, Fizuli and > An opportunity is created to reduce vulnerability Jebrail, Lachin, Shusha, Khankendi and Khojaly; from corruption through administrative measures.
+Social factors Residential, administrative and social facilities, > In 2023 inflation in Azerbaijan has dropped to as well as schools and kindergartens are being 8.8%, but still remains high; massively built in the cities of Agdam, Fizuli and > An opportunity is created to reduce vulnerability Jebrail, Lachin, Shusha, Khankendi and Khojaly; from corruption through administrative measures.
 Specialists with modern knowledge and experience are invited.
-Technological factors Airports of international standard are being > Monopolization and growth in energy demand created, transport infrastructure is being updated; create the basis for the formation of the resource Telecommunications and ICT engineering component of inflation, leading to a decrease in structures are being improved; competitiveness, productivity, and increased Industrial parks and free economic zones are imports of foreign goods. being created in the liberated territories.
-Ecological factors ➤ "Green energy" zones are being created in the > The development of alternative types of energy Karabakh and East Zangezur regions; shows the reaction of inflation to the structure of Creation of new resorts and new types of energy supply; tourism such as ecotourism, mountain tourism, $\succ$ The influence on the inflation process is religious tourism, entertainment tourism. manifested even with a minimal share of - alternative types of energy (15-25%) Note: accessment by SAbacova on col ireas (Viizbashiyaya and others 2000
+Technological factors Airports of international standard are being Monopolization and growth in energy demand created, transport infrastructure is being updated; create the basis for the formation of the resource ➤ Telecommunications and ICT engineering component of inflation, leading to a decrease in structures are being improved; competitiveness, productivity, and increased Industrial parks and free economic zones are imports of foreign goods. being created in the liberated territories.
+Ecological factors ➤ "Green energy" zones are being created in the The development of alternative types of energy Karabakh and East Zangezur regions; shows the reaction of inflation to the structure of ► Creation of new resorts and new types of energy supply; tourism such as ecotourism, mountain tourism, $\succ$ The influence on the inflation process is religious tourism, entertainment tourism. manifested even with a minimal share of alternative types of energy (15-25%)